 Before you can apply for a student visa, you must be accepted by a SEVP certified school.
 Student Visas: Learn about the types of student visas, how to apply, fees and necessary documents.
-How to Prepare for Your Visa Appointment: You must pass an interview at a U.S. There are four basic steps you must complete to study at a university in the United States.
+How to Prepare for Your Visa Appointment: You must pass an interview at a U.S. embassy or consulate.
+If you need help preparing for your visa appointment, consider hiring one of the many profs online business management tutors who specialize in helping international students.
+There are four basic steps you must complete to study at a university in the United States.

 Once you have decided which schools interest you, the next step is to contact the Admissions Office of each school and request an application for admission for graduate study.
 This application will give you details about the process at each school.
 While you wait, it would be a good time to take the TOEFL and any other tests most schools require.
 The third step is to complete the applications you choose to apply for and arrange for all your secondary and post-secondary school records to be sent directly to the schools you have selected.